 How many people are going to be sleeping in the tent, and how much more weight will it add to everyone’s packs?

-If you’re not going very from the car, weight doesn’t matter as much.
+If you’re not going very from the car or just casually camping, weight doesn’t matter as much.
 However, if you are engaged in multi day events, a true backpacking tent should be lightweight.

 Some people like to keep their tent space to the bare minimum.
-Other’s like to go up an occupancy size to accommodate pets and/or gear.
+Other’s like to go up an occupancy size to accommodate interior space for pets and/or gear.

 More guy lines will provide a stronger anchor all around.
 Not only will they keep the rain fly off the tent to keep the inner layer dry, they also provide an anchor for the tent so the poles don’t bend too much and potentially snap.
 Make sure to familiarize yourself with the number of guy-loops and how many have been provided, and how many more you might need to buy separately.